How to Secure Your Business Network

 You can also take security one step further and investing in video surveillance equipment and installing it in your server or network router room.

-In addition to moving your router to a more secure location in your office, you can take security a step further and update the login information on a semi-regular basis.
+In addition to moving your router to a more secure location, take security a step further and update the login information on a semi-regular basis.
 Most routers are initially set up with a default username and password, such as “admin”.
 If you are considering leaving your username and password as “admin” because it’s easy, think again… There is actually a list of usernames and passwords that are easiest to hack, and “admin” tops the list.

 Therefore, set a complex password combination that contains at least 15 characters, a number, and a special symbol.
 Be sure to also schedule a reminder to change the router information once a month, or once a quarter, whatever you think might be appropriate.